-These days, every ‘hood has it’s own dessert spot and Holy Cow Creamery is Yishun’s.
-The charming cafe is popular for its freshly churned ice cream flavours like salted gula melaka or cookies and cream (pair them with the crispy waffles!).
+These days, every ‘hood has its own dessert spot and Holy Cow Creamery is Yishun’s.
+The charming cafe is popular for its freshly churned ice cream flavours like ondeh ondeh or cookies and cream.
+Make sure to pair them with the crispy waffles!
 But, you shouldn’t give the other desserts a miss.
-We’re talking about the chocolate lava cake that’s deliciously rich and gooey.
+We’re talking about rich and gooey brownies that go oh so well with ice cream.
 Chill here for an afternoon of cake and coffee or get a refreshing scoop of sorbet to beat the heat.

 Holy Cow Creamery, #01-291, 292 Yishun Street 22, Singapore 760292

-Don’t let the name fool you – it’s actually a bakery that sells old school bread, cakes and muffins that’ll transport you back to the good ‘ol days.
-Don’t expect funky fusion recipes or fancy ingredients here; it’s a humble neighbourhood stall that’s been doing what it does best for years.
+Don’t let the name fool you – it’s actually a bakery that sells old school bread, cakes and muffins.
+Be transported you back to the good ‘ol days.
+Don’t expect funky fusion recipes or fancy ingredients here.
+It’s a humble neighbourhood stall that’s been doing what it does best for years.

 If it’s soul food you’re looking for, don’t miss Coba Coba.
-It’s an authentic Indonesian haunt that resembles a cafe, with its brick walls and vintage decor accents, but serves a mean rendition of nasi ambeng and nasi padang.
+It’s an authentic Indonesian haunt that resembles a cafe, with its brick walls and vintage decor accents.
+But it also serves a mean rendition of nasi ambeng and nasi padang.